-24. In a data breach notice letter that went out to all impacted current and former Mac Pizza employees on or around July 7, 2023, Defendant reported that it learned of unauthorized access to its computer systems approximately three months earlier on or around April 17, 2023.

-Based upon the company's investigation, it discovered that the Data Breach was the result of an attack on its systems that allowed an "unauthorized third party" to gain access to its systems and ultimately access copies of Plaintiffs' and Class Members' Private Information.
+24. In a data breach notice letter that went out to all impacted current and former Nissan employees on or around May 15, 2024 (the "Notice"), Defendant reported that it learned of unauthorized access to its computer systems approximately 6 months earlier on or around November 7, 2023.
+Based upon the company's investigation, it discovered that the Data Breach was the result of an attack on its systems that allowed an "unauthorized actor" to gain access to its systems and ultimately access copies of Plaintiffs' and Class Members' Private Information.
 It is clear that the data thieves carried out this attack in order to either use the Private Information themselves for nefarious purposes, or to sell it on the dark web.

-- 25. Thus, through the Data Breach, the unauthorized cybercriminal(s) accessed and exfiltrated a cache of highly sensitive Private Information, including Mac Pizza's current and former employees' Social Security numbers. - 26.
-Mac Pizza had obligations created by contract, industry standards, and common law to keep Plaintiffs' and Class Members' Private Information confidential and to protect it from unauthorized access and disclosure. - 27.
-Plaintiffs and Class Members provided their Private Information to Mac Pizza with the reasonable expectation and mutual understanding that Mac Pizza would comply with its obligations to keep such Information confidential and secure from unauthorized access and to provide timely notice of any security breaches. - 28.
-Mac Pizza's data security obligations were particularly important given the substantial increase in cyberattacks carried out against employers in recent years. - 29.
-Mac Pizza knew or should have known that its electronic records would be targeted by cybercriminals, yet it failed to take the necessary precautions to protect Plaintiffs' and Class Members' Private Information from being compromised.
+25. Thus, through the Data Breach, the unauthorized cybercriminal(s) accessed and exfiltrated a cache of highly sensitive Private Information, including Nissan's current and former employees' Social Security numbers, dates of birth, and employee ID's.

+26. Nissan had obligations created by contract, industry standards, and common law to keep Plaintiffs' and Class Members' Private Information confidential and to protect it from unauthorized access and disclosure.

+27. Plaintiffs and Class Members provided their Private Information to Nissan with the reasonable expectation and mutual understanding that Nissan would comply with its obligations to keep such Information confidential and secure from unauthorized access and to provide timely notice of any security breaches.

+28. Nissan's data security obligations were particularly important given the substantial increase in cyberattacks carried out against employers in recent years.

+29. Nissan knew or should have known that its electronic records would be targeted by cybercriminals, yet it failed to take the necessary precautions to protect Plaintiffs' and Class Members' Private Information from being compromised.

+30. In response to its admitted failure to safeguard Plaintiffs' and Class Members' Private Information, Nissan's response is particularly paltry.
+In its Notice, Defendant offered Plaintiffs just 24 months of credit monitoring.

-C. Mac Pizza Failed to Comply with FTC Guidelines
+C. Nissan Failed to Comply with FTC Guidelines

-30. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
+31. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
 According to the FTC, the need for data security should be factored into all business decision-making.
 Indeed, the FTC has concluded that a company's failure to maintain reasonable and appropriate data security for consumers' sensitive personal information is an "unfair practice" in violation of Section 5 of the Federal Trade Commission Act ("FTCA"), 15 U.S.C. § 45.
 See, e.g., FTC v.
 Wyndham Worldwide Corp., 799 F.3d 236 (3d Cir.
 2015).